The project’s guiding lights

 Chamber of Commerce

 The Ministry of the Economy is responsible for implementing Luxembourg’s economic competitiveness policy.
-Within the Ministry, the General Directorate for SMEs and Entrepreneurship is the main point of contact for small and medium-sized enterprises.
+Within the Ministry, the General Directorate for Middle Class is the main point of contact for small and medium-sized enterprises.
 Its work focuses on four main areas: right of establishment; assistance to medium-sized businesses; commercial practices; and simplifying administrative processes for businesses.

 Chambre des Métiers – Contact Entreprise